• Skip to main content

 The celebration was defined by Pope Pius XII in 1950.

-The Feast is celebrated around the world
+The Feast is Celebrated Around the World

 The Assumption of Mary is practiced in Catholic communities around the world.
 It is an official holiday in Chile, Colombia, France, Italy, Paraguay, Portugal, Romania, and Spain.

+In Spain and Italy, The Feast of the Assumption marks the start of the summer holidays.
 In France everybody goes on holiday.
 Everywhere you go shops put handwritten notes on their windows saying when they will return.
 Even the homeless go somewhere.

 Primary Sidebar